 Developing collaborative solutions

-Agricultural supply chains are particularly susceptible to human rights violations, with the International Labour Organisation (ILO), for example, reporting that 60% of global child labour occurs in agriculture1.
+Agricultural supply chains are particularly susceptible to human rights violations, with the International Labour Organization (ILO), for example, estimating that 70% of global child labour occurs in agriculture1.

 You can find out more at the Foundation’s website www.eclt.org .